 If shopping isn’t your weekend activity choice then you are in luck, because Buckhead has more to offer than high end stores!

-Atlanta History Center combines the history of Atlanta with 33 acres of gardens, hands on exhibits, family activities and exhibitions.
-With seasonal festivals, such as Sheep to Shawl, Day Of The Dead, and Fall Folklife Festival you can enjoy the History Center in many different ways.
+The Atlanta History Center combines the history of Atlanta with 33 acres of gardens, hands-on exhibits, family activities and exhibitions.
+With several events you can enjoy the History Center in many different ways.

 Kids can take part in Summer camps, or visit their Magic Monday program, which runs once a month during the school year and allows kids to explore the museum, along with interactive activities, storytelling, and crafts.
-And keep your eyes open, because in the Fall of 2018 the Cyclorama, a painting representing the Battle of Atlanta and formally located in Grant Park, is reopening at Atlanta History Center, and will be better than ever!
+And keep your eyes open, because you won’t want to miss the Cyclorama, a painting representing the Battle of Atlanta and formally located in Grant Park, is now at Atlanta History Center!

 Located behind Atlanta History Center is Buckhead’s favorite location for baby showers, bridesmaid luncheons and lunching with the ladies, Swan Coach House.
 This uber-Southern restaurant oozes charm and hospitality while serving up sweet tea and Buckhead’s favorite chicken salad sandwiches.